 After you decide what colours to use on interior space, who would do the painting?
 Your local Big Box will encourage you to do it all yourself.
 And maybe you do have the time to learn a new skill and find the time to use it.
 Most people though would be best served using professional Painting Contractors.
-Ecopainting is a local Toronto Painting company.
-In the last 15 years we provided our interior Painting services to homes and condo apartments in the GTA.
+Ecopainting is such a local company.
+In the last 15 years we provided our residential painting services to homes and condo apartments throughout the GTA.

 The following is a testimonial by Suzanne Robb after we painted their home:

 “We love our new paint job!
 Your work was very neat as usual and the work area was always kept clean at all times and never in the way.
 The rooms look beautiful and the kitchen ceiling too.
 We are very pleased and would have you back to paint and recommend you to others(already have).
 All areas were completed, as well as a few additional areas that were discussed during the painting process.
 Your painters were very obliging”

 Interior Painting Step by Step.
 Our Process explained.

 Setting up the interior: interior painting is mostly about colour and we want you to love your new paint job.
 We also know that the decorating experience is what will make or brake the paint job.
 The procedures below explain some of the interior process.

 - Furniture or smaller items will be removed.
 Furniture remaining in the area will be covered.